Summer Volunteering Abroad

 Project Leaders will each receive a minimum of £1,000 funding and volunteers will receive a minimum of £500 that can be put towards the costs of taking parts (e.g. flights and vaccinations).
 All team members will be required to fundraise an amount that is still to be confirmed (in 2019 it was £900 each) which is donated to the school.

 Deadline for Project Leader applications: TBC

 Deadline for volunteer applications: TBC

-- Open to all students studying any degree programme at any level (including final year and postgraduate)
+- Open to all students studying any degree programme at any level (including finalists and postgraduates)

-- Must be available for the full duration of the programme
+- Students must be available for the full duration of the programme